coderolls/coderolls-blog/_posts/junit/2022-08-28-why-unit-test-cases.md

 To make this testing part efficient, we can write unit test cases for our code.

 **Unit test cases are the code written to test all the happy path, edge, and corner cases of the feature or functionality.
-Basically, by writing a JUnit Test cases, we are testing a unit of code on its own.**
+Basically, by writing a JUnit Test case, we are testing a unit of code on its own.**

 We can run a JUnit Test case in milliseconds to check if the code is working as expected.
 If the JUnit test case passes that means the feature or functionality is working as expected.